 \subsubsection{Experiment Result}

-Table~\ref{tab:performance} compares URF-GS with RF-3DGS, NeRF\textsuperscript{2}, and WRF-GS+ in terms of PSNR, SSIM, and LPIPS.
+Table~\ref{tab:performance} compares URF-GS with RF-3DGS, NeRF\textsuperscript{2}, and WRF-GS+ in terms of PSNR, SSIM, and NMSE.
 We see that when we train the model with sufficient data, URF-GS achieves the best PSNR (17.3818) and SSIM (0.7012), with an improvement of up to $\mathbf{24.7}\%$ in SSIM compared with NeRF$^2$.
-It achieves comparable LPIPS performance with RF-3DGS (0.3340 vs. 0.3345), yielding high perceptual quality.
-While WRF-GS+ attains the lowest LPIPS (0.3270), it is outperformed by URF-GS in PSNR and SSIM, suggesting that URF-GS delivers more accurate and structurally coherent reconstructions.
-NeRF$^2$ trails notably in SSIM (0.5623) and exhibits the highest LPIPS (0.3979), underscoring the advantage of the GS-based design tailored for wireless radiance field reconstruction.
+It also attains the lowest NMSE (0.0615), indicating the smallest relative reconstruction error among all methods.
+While WRF-GS+ achieves a competitive NMSE of 0.0649, it is outperformed by URF-GS in PSNR and SSIM, suggesting that URF-GS delivers more accurate and structurally coherent reconstructions.
+NeRF$^2$ trails notably in SSIM (0.5623).
+Overall, URF-GS demonstrates consistent superiority across all evaluation metrics, underscoring the advantage of the GS-based design tailored for wireless radiance field reconstruction.
 Furthermore, we quantitatively evaluate the generalization performance of various methods in the few-shot (10 samples) and zero-shot training scenarios after adjusting the position of TX in the same scene.
 The results indicate the superiority of the proposed URF-GS scheme among all evaluation metrics.

 Fig.~\ref{METRIC} further evaluates the generalization capability of URF-GS with respect to Rx locations in the few-shot training setup.
-We compare URF-GS with $\text{NeRF}^2$, RF-3DGS, and WRF-GS+ with increasing training set sizes in terms of PSNR, SSIM, and LPIPS.
+We compare URF-GS with $\text{NeRF}^2$, RF-3DGS, and WRF-GS+ with increasing training set sizes in terms of PSNR, SSIM, and NMSE.
 For all dataset sizes, URF-GS achieves the best performance.
-It consistently yields the highest PSNR and SSIM values, while attaining the lowest LPIPS, reflecting superior perceptual quality.
+It consistently yields the highest PSNR and SSIM values, while attaining the lowest NMSE, reflecting superior reconstruction fidelity and physical accuracy.
 Notably, the gains are most pronounced in low-data settings (1–10 samples), which achieves up to $\mathbf{10\times}$ sample efficiency compared with the NeRF\textsuperscript{2} method, demonstrating a high sample efficiency for the proposed unified pipeline.
 The advantage persists and even widens at larger scales (100–200 samples), suggesting a better capacity to leverage additional data without overfitting.
 Overall, the results validate that URF-GS delivers high-quality 3D radio map construction and a strong location generalization capability.